osrf-migration/vrx-wiki/Testing your submission.md

 2 .
 If the contents of the file are correct, docker should begin to pull your image.
 Once you have verified this is working, you can exit out of the pull using `ctrl+c`.

 # Check propulsion and sensor compliance.
 1 .
-Run the prepare_team_wamv.bash script included with `vrx-docker` to set up your team's wamv configuration and check compliance:
+Run the prepare_team_wamv.bash script included with `vrx-docker` to set up your team's wamv configuration:
 ```bash
 ./prepare_team_wamv.bash "$TEAM"
 ```
-Note that the `REQUIRED process [wamv_config/wamv_generator-2] has died!` message is expected.
+Note that this will produce a `REQUIRED process [wamv_config/wamv_generator-2] has died!` message, which is expected.

 2 .
 Check compliance:
 ```bash